Modal analysis of a domain decomposition method for Maxwell's equations in a waveguide: Introduction

-Notably in \cite{Bootland:2022:APS} authors investigates the convergence properties of one-level parallel Schwarz methods with Robin transmission conditions for time-harmonic wave problems, focusing on 1D and 2D Helmholtz and 2D Maxwell equations.
-By utilizing the block Toeplitz structure of the Schwarz iteration matrix, the authors provide a novel analysis of the limiting spectrum, showing that weak scalability can be achieved without a coarse space under specific conditions, particularly in strip-wise decompositions commonly found in waveguide problems. {Their analysis, however, was restricted to 1D and 2D Helmholtz and simplified 2D Maxwell settings with Robin conditions.
-Our work extends this framework to full Maxwell waveguides of arbitrary cross-section, where the modal decomposition into TE/TM/TEM modes is essential.} {In this paper, we provide the first analysis of weak scalability of one-level Schwarz methods for Maxwell’s equations in waveguides of general cross-section, using a combination of Toeplitz spectrum analysis and modal decomposition.
-Unlike earlier studies limited to simplified configuration, our framework covers general transmission conditions (impedance, PML) and fully accounts for the vector nature of Maxwell’s equations.} While previous studies focused on wave number robustness \cite{Gong:2020:DDP, Graham:2020:DDI}, our emphasis is on scalability over a growing chain of subdomains with fixed size, independent of discretisation.
+{The results of these paper can also be seen as the first analysis of weak scalability of one-level Schwarz methods for Maxwell’s equations in waveguides of general cross-section, using a combination of Toeplitz spectrum analysis and modal decomposition.
+Unlike earlier studies limited to simplified configuration, our framework covers general transmission conditions (impedance, PML) and fully accounts for the vector nature of Maxwell’s equations.} While previous studies dedicated to Helmholtz problems focused on wave number robustness \cite{Gong:2020:DDP,Graham:2020:DDI}, our emphasis is on scalability over a growing chain of subdomains with fixed size, independent of discretisation.
 This approach provides new insights into the efficiency and applicability of domain decomposition methods for large-scale electromagnetic wave problems.
-The main difficulty for Maxwell's equations resides in the vector nature of the problem and the analysis will be facilitated by the modal decomposition into Transverse Electric (TE) and Transverse Magnetic (TM) modes like in \cite{Dolean:2015:ETC}.
-The main contributions of this paper are: {\begin{itemize} \item We extend the limiting spectrum analysis of one-level Schwarz methods from the Helmholtz equation to the full Maxwell system in waveguides of general cross section. \item We show that the TE/TM/TEM modal decomposition diagonalizes the transmission operators, which enables an explicit spectral characterization of the Schwarz iteration matrix. \item Our continuous-level analysis covers a broad class of transmission conditions, including impedance and perfectly matched layers (PMLs), by combining Toeplitz limiting spectrum techniques \cite{Bootland:2022:APS} with modal decompositions \cite{Dolean:2015:ETC}. \item Finally, numerical experiments illustrate that the limiting spectrum predicts the practical convergence behavior even with relatively few subdomains, and demonstrate conditions under which the method achieves robustness with respect to the wave number. \end{itemize}}
+The main contributions of this paper are: \begin{itemize} \item We show that, in waveguide geometries, the Schwarz method for Maxwell’s equations can be analyzed through a modal decomposition, which reduces the vector problem to a family of independent scalar problems.

+\item We establish that the resulting Schwarz iteration has a block Toeplitz structure identical to that arising in the scalar Helmholtz case, revealing a precise correspondence between Maxwell and Helmholtz problems.

+\item This correspondence allows us to extend limiting spectrum and weak scalability results, previously known for Helmholtz problems, to the full Maxwell system in waveguides of general cross-section and for a broad class of transmission conditions, including impedance and PML operators.